-- Trend lines show that as water temperatures warm, a gradual decrease in dissolved oxygen concentrations occurs concurrently as warmer water can hold less oxygen. - During this deployment period, all values remained above the minimum CCME Aquatic Guideline for other life stages (6.5 mg/l).
+- Trend lines show that during periods with warm water temperatures, a decrease in dissolved oxygen concentrations occurs concurrently as warmer water can hold less oxygen. - During this deployment period, all values remained above the minimum CCME Aquatic Guideline for other life stages (6.5 mg/l).